ee20b117/CAD-for-VLSI/synthesis reports/alternate hardware extensive approach/README.md

-This directory contains the YOSYS synthesis reports corressponding to MUL (mkMUL) and ACC (mkAcc) modules for the alternate hardware extensive approach.
+This directory contains the YOSYS synthesis reports corresponding to IMAC (mkMac) module in the alternate hardware extensive approach.